 - " CUST 4070Y: Advanced Studies in Theatre and the Performing Arts Special topics have included the history and practice of theatre directing; experimental performance styles of traditionally marginalized groups; parody and performance; the work of Bertolt Brecht; theories of subjectivity and narrative; performance theory and performance art; and genre experimentation.
-Prerequisite: 10.0 university credits including 3.0 CUST credits or permission of instructor. - " CUST-HIST 4090Y: American Visual Culture (see History) - " CUST 4173H: Workshop: Adaptation and Performance

-An advanced performance workshop course that explores the creative possibilities and critical questions that emerge in the process of transferring a text from one medium or genre to another.
+Prerequisite: 10.0 university credits including 3.0 CUST credits or permission of instructor. - " CUST-HIST 4090Y: American Visual Culture (see History) - " CUST 4173H: Workshop: Adaptation and PerformanceAn advanced performance workshop course that explores the creative possibilities and critical questions that emerge in the process of transferring a text from one medium or genre to another.
 Primary materials include works by Chekhov, Homer, Malle, Mikhalkov, and Borges.
+Secondary questions that emerge in the process of transferring a text from one medium or genre to another Primary materials include works by Chekhov, Homer, Malle, Mikhalkov, and Borges.
 Secondary materials include Bakhtin, Benjamin, Brecht, and Stanislavsky.
 Prerequisite: 10.0 university credits including 3.0 CUST credits or permission of instructor.